Salesforce

 The Salesforce connector no longer works

-| 1. | In the Project Console, select on the Control Panel button. |
+| 1. | In the Project Console, navigate to Control Panel > Connectors. |

-| 3. | Select your Salesforce connector in the List view. |
+| 2. | Select your Salesforce connector in the List view. |

-| 4. | Select the Configure button. |
+| 3. | Select Configure. |

 The Edit connector environment window displays.

-| 5. | For the Smart Flows buttons in Salesforce option, select Skip. |
+| 4. | For the Smart Flows buttons in Salesforce option, select Skip. |

-| 6. | Select the Next button. |
+| 5. | Select Next. |

-| 7. | Select the Authorize Smart Flows button to connect to your Salesforce instance. |
+| 6. | Select Authorize Smart Flows to connect to your Salesforce instance. |

-| 8. | If your credentials are valid, select the Allow button. |
+| 7. | If your credentials are valid, select the Allow. |

-The Smart Flows is authorized displays under the Authorize Smart Flows button.
+The Smart Flows is authorized message displays under the Authorize Smart Flows button.
 This confirms that Smart Flows is now allowed to communicate with Salesforce.

-| 9. | Select the Next button. |
+| 8. | Select Next. |

 The Create connector Connected window displays.

-Note: This window displays a summary of your connector setup.
+This window displays a summary of your connector setup.

-| 10. | Select the Finish button. |
+| 9. | Select Finish. |

 The Salesforce connector is successfully created.